Stuycs-K/project03-final-9-vetoa-winerc/DEVLOG.md

 ### 2024-01-09
 In class: Client_status command for client receiving server status.
 Incorporated startGame and set word from Charlie's branch to start testing my functions.
 BUG: server can't exit before client, ctrl+C leads to weird messages: work on quit and handling for SIGQUIT.
 40min.\
 At home: Formatting for server command prompts and buffer flushing.
 Changed server status to include the guessing order.
 Incorporated usernames and server prompting for usernames.
 Tested shuffling guessing order in start_game.
+Handled server quitting before clients (see above).
 45min.

 ## Charlie